chris-akweyu/CAT_Project_ChrisAkweyu/README.md

 about.html
 contacts.html
 login.html
-They are all accompanied by their .css files: my.css portfolio.css contacts.css login.css
+They are all accompanied by their .css files respectively: my.css portfolio.css contacts.css login.css
-respectively